 path: requirements-lock.txt

-branch, wait for the tests to pass, and trigger the workflow:
+After updating the project's dependencies, commit the changes, wait for the tests to pass, and trigger the workflow: